 The European Aviation Safety Agency has expanded inspection intervals for A380 wing component cracks as the regulator continues to work with Airbus to approve a final fix for the problem.
 The airworthiness directive is aimed at operators that have had their A380s undergo a first round of interim repairs to address cracks in some wing rib-feet on the aircraft.
 The updated guidance sets two different inspection requirements.
 A first wave of aircraft to receive an interim fix now need to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EASA Extends Inspection Interval For A380 Wing Component Cracks".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EASA Extends Inspection Interval For A380 Wing Component Cracks".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.